 Ground bees are not harmful.
 So, if it is not making any problem for you then you should not need to get rid of them.
 Usually, they will leave your place on their own within 4 to 6 weeks.
 They are also beneficial for our nature.
 So, try to leave them alone.
 It would be good for you and them.

-Finally, Yellow Jackets VS Ground Bees Which One Is Good For Our Nature?
+Yellow Jackets VS Ground Bees: Which One Is Helpful?

-Remember every creature has benefits for our environment.
-Yellow jackets and ground bees also help to keep balancing our ecosystem.
+Remember, every creature has benefits for our environment.
+Yellow jackets and ground bees also help to keep balance in our ecosystem.

 Benefits Of Yellow Jackets